 - Click Create

 By creating the policy set, a new section “Assignment via policy sets” appears in the configuration profile.
+These assignments can also be combined with smart device groups for wave deployment to roll out configurations step by step.

 Conclusion